How to Pressure Wash a House: Achieving Professional Results at Home

 Step 7

-Move to the next area, and repeat steps 4 to 6 until you have washed your entire house.
-When you’ve finished, remove the plastic sheeting and drop cloths, toss out the duct tape, and put away the equipment and cleaning agents.
+Move to the next area, and repeat steps 4 to 6 until you've washed your entire house.
+When you've finished, remove the plastic sheeting and drop cloths, toss out the duct tape, and put away the equipment and cleaning agents.

 Wait for the siding to dry completely before painting and decorating it.